13 Best Bodyweight Exercises You Can Nail at Home

 2. Standing Oblique Crunches

 Stand with your feet hip-width apart.
 Put your hands behind your head, elbows wide (as if you were lying down and resting – except now you’re doing sports!)
 Lift your right knee toward your right elbow while bending the torso over to the right, making your elbow and knee touching each other for a moment.
 Get back and repeat on the left side.
-Continue doing the exercise for 10-15 times per each side.
+Continue doing this exercise for 10-15 times per each side.

-This exercise may look silly at the first glance, but don’t worry – it is a great example of a body resistance workout and it totally does what it’s meant for.
+This exercise may look silly at first glance, but don’t worry – it is a great example of a body resistance workout and it totally does what it’s meant for.

 Stand tall and slowly roll down (try to keep your legs straight) until your hands reach the floor.
 Walk your hands forward until you find yourself in a plank position, as if you were about to do push-ups.
 Then, start taking small steps walking your feet toward until your feet reach the hands.
 Repeat – walk hands back to the plank position and then bring feet back to hands.
 Repeat the exercise 5-6 times.